Discover the Thrill of Mountain Climbing in Uganda: Best Hiking Destinations

 Hiking the 4-mile ascend on Mount Sabinyo is the most dramatic of the three volcanoes.
 The mountain climbing challenge on Sabinyo involves conquering three peaks.

 You begin the challenge walking through a flat swampy zone, then ascent a moderately steep climb through the afro-montane and bamboo zones to the top of the lowest peak.
 UWA maintains the trail, so you’ll not be bush-whacking like gorilla trekking.

 The last challenge is climbing the almost-vertical wooden ladders that would even stop you in your truck by just looking at them.
-If you make it up there, you’ll see the whole stunning mountains chain, including Mikeno, Karisimbi, and the often snow-capped Visoke.
+If you make it up there, you’ll see the whole stunning mountain chain, including Mikeno, Karisimbi, and the often snow-capped Visoke.

 Climbing Mount Sabinyo to the last peak and back starts at 7:30 am and typically takes 10-14 hours.

-Sitting on the Uganda-Kenya border, Mount Elgon is the largest and oldest solitary mountain offering some of the most rewarding mountain climbing adventures in East Africa.
+Sitting on the Uganda-Kenya border, Mount Elgon is the largest and oldest solitary mountain, offering some of the most rewarding mountain climbing adventures in East Africa.
 Its vast shape towers 4,321 meters above the surrounding plains.

 Mount Elgon has the largest extinct volcano base, with the lower slopes populated by elephants, buffalo, and various small antelope.
-The dense montane forest harbours primates, including the black-and-white colobus monkey, the blue monkey, and more than 300 unique bird species.
+The dense montane forest harbors primates, including the black-and-white colobus monkey, the blue monkey, and more than 300 unique bird species.
 Elgon’s higher altitudes provide a refuge for incredible flora.